OlivierLD/raspberry-coffee/NMEA.multiplexer/manual.md

 ![Web UI](./docimages/minimal.png)

+In this case:
+- there is only one channel (`zda`) providing the date and time (UT)
+- the position is provided by the user at runtime
+- the data are pushed to the cache
+- the cache is accessed from the Web UI through REST services

 All you need to know in this case is your location, all the rest is taken care of.